 You have to be honest to yourself and know the difference between what you want and what you actually need.
 You may be a fan of exotic wood species, amazing colors and interesting finishes, but do they fit your overall style, requirements and needs.
 Just an example – you may really want a dark cherry hardwood that is finished with a high gloss finish, but if you have young children and pets at home, forget about enjoying this amazing and uniform gloss for a long period of time.
 You will be pressured to take more care than usual and spend more money on regular professional re-finishing services to the point, where it doesn’t even worth it.

 You are confident in your own craftsmanship and you want to start a DIY wood flooring installation?
 Well, congratulations, we really admire your enthusiasm, but do not forget that such an important project needs a lot of planning ahead.
 Measure, plot out and measure again before rushing to the hardwood store.

 Before dropping that first wooden plank, do not forget that the condition of the subfloor is as important as the flooring itself.
-Subfloors have to be completely dry, clean and levelled, before you are able to start laying wooden planks down.
-While dampness can be fixed with prior installation of moisture membrane insulation, unlevelled concrete needs more work and elbow grease, but do not be tempted to leave everything that way and save yourself all the hassle, because you will end up with highly unstable and unsolid flooring.
+Subfloors have to be completely dry, clean and levelled before you are able to start laying wooden planks down.
+While dampness can be fixed with the prior installation of moisture membrane insulation, unlevelled concrete needs more work and elbow grease, but do not be tempted to leave everything that way and save yourself all the hassle, because you will end up with highly unstable and unsolid flooring.

 Stay tuned for part two of the series!